plucky-groove3/fap-demo/README.rst

 Create a workspace and initial application
 ++++++++++++++++++++++++++++++++++++++++++++
-ng new my-app
+ng new frontend

 Run the application
 +++++++++++++++++++++++++
-cd my-app
+cd frontend
 ng serve --open